Motion graphic design: Technology

 Technological advancements during the 20th and 21st centuries have greatly impacted the field; chief among these are improvements in modern computing technology, as computer programs for the film and video industries became more powerful and more widely available during this period.
 Modern motion graphic design typically involves any of several computerized tools and processes.

 Adobe After Effects is one of the leading computer programs used by modern motion graphic designers.
 It allows users to create and modify graphics over time.

 3D software such as Cinema 4D and Blender are part of many modern motion designers' toolkits.

 Adobe Animate, formerly known as Flash, is a tool for 2D motion graphic design.
 Prior to the rise of HTML5, it was the primary tool for web animation.
 It has also been used for creating video animations, such as the web series Homestar Runner.
 It is still used by some motion designers, particularly for frame-by-frame, or "cel" animation.
+It was announced to be discontinued on the 4th of Feb 2026, but after immediate backlash from creators on X, they overturned the decision.

 Adobe Premiere Pro is often used with After Effects when combining video footage with motion graphics.

 Prior to animation, motion designers use design tools such as Adobe Photoshop for rasterized graphics, and Adobe Illustrator for vector art.
 Photoshop can also be used for cel animation.

 Motion by Apple Inc., now a part of Final Cut Studio, is another tool for motion graphics.